germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 **Note For Wired/Distortion:** Really glob that solder on there, pull up along the body of the jack to provide a bit more support.

+**Blue PCBS: The reset may have two plastic pins under it, if it does clip them off before attaching the reset button**

 ### Programming/Testing
 Alright, we're in the homestretch.
 Go off and install these [drivers](https://sourceforge.net/projects/dfu-programmer/files/dfu-programmer/0.7.0/) or install dfu-programmer from your repo.
 We're going to need them after we run through a checklist.